Public transport in Waikato

 So, although a Mass Transit Plan, aiming to increase public transport's share in Hamilton to 10%, by running services at 10 minute intervals, was to be developed in 2019, it has yet to be funded by Waka Kotahi.
 As the map shows, the coverage is sparse and even of those services which operate daily, most have only 2 or 3 buses a day in each direction.
 Only Hamilton urban services and those to Huntly run hourly, or more frequently.
 About 40% of passengers travelled on the two routes (Orbiter, Comet) which ran at 15 minute intervals.
 From Monday 21 February 2022, the less frequent Hamilton buses were cut to hourly, or 2-hourly, due to driver shortages.

 The Te Huia commuter train started on 6 April 2021 and runs 6 days a week to Auckland Strand.
 The only other remaining passenger train is the Northern Explorer.

-Ferries remain at Whitianga and Tairua, but the Auckland-Coromandel ferry is suspended due to crew shortage.
+Ferries remain at Whitianga and Tairua.
+The Auckland-Coromandel ferry was suspended due to crew shortage, until Explore restarted it in 2025, though running only from October to April.

 On 19 July 2021, a ferry service began on the Waikato River, linking Swarbrick's Landing and Braithwaite Park with the museum and gardens.
 However, the operator went into liquidation in December 2022 and no ferries run in Hamilton.

 Shuttle buses provide the only public transport to a number of places, including Hamilton Airport, Whitianga and Whangamatā.